Writing Our Own Future

 "What?"
 I stop, my hands freezing in place.

 "As much as I want this to happen, Legolas, I can't leave the twins in the other room by themselves," she says.

 "Oh, that's right…" I nod.
-In the heat of my passion, I almost forgot about them, which was not a good thing to forget.
+In the heat of my passion, I almost forgot about them, which is not a good thing to forget.
 I roll off her as she sits, thinking about something.
-I sit on the edge of the bed, my back to her, re-buttoning the coat of my attire.
+I sit on the edge of the bed, my back to her, buttoning the coat of my attire.

 Her hands suddenly snake around my waist with her head pressed against the middle of my upper back.
 "Why don't we just bring them in here?" she suggests.